The Little Book (Edwards novel)

 The Little Book is a New York Times best-selling novel by American writer Selden Edwards.
-Edwards began writing the novel in 1974, worked on it for over 30 years, and the manuscript was accepted by Dutton in 2007.
+Edwards began writing the novel in 1974, and it was published by Dutton in 2008.

-A life's work

-In 1974, when he was a young teacher in California, author Selden Edwards started to write a novel.
-Over the next thirty years he toiled over the same manuscript – revising it, adding layers and complexity to the tale.
-Winters and summers, when his colleagues were on vacation and his family was outside enjoying Santa Barbara, Lake Tahoe or rural Michigan, Edwards would remain in his study and write.
-Each time he completed a new draft, he would send it to publishers and agents, but to no avail.
+Background

-Upon his retirement from teaching in 2003, Edwards gave it one last try.
-Working with a freelance editor, he spent another year on the manuscript.
-This time there was no rejection slip.
-A literary agent called him “almost immediately” and submitted his novel to Dutton, whose editors purchased it within four days.
+In 1974, Edwards began the novel while working as a teacher in California.
+Over the next thirty years, he continued to write and revise the manuscript, repeatedly sending it to publishers and agents.
+Upon his retirement from teaching in 2003, Edwards worked with a freelance editor and spent another year on the book before submitting to Dutton, whose editors purchased it within four days.

 Plot

 The Little Book follows the character of Wheeler Burden, a wealthy 80's rock idol that suddenly finds himself in 1897 Vienna.
 Wheeler quickly uses his knowledge of the late 19th century and a set of stolen clothes to fit in with the environment.
 Soon Wheeler has met not only Sigmund Freud but also his own father.
 However the mystery of Wheeler's time travel still remains, and his impact on fin-de-siècle Vienna may have deeper implications than he realized.